 The specific materials and features included are:

-- The Excel file template which comes with:
+- The Projecting X 2.0 Excel Template, which comes with:

 - Over 1,000 pre-loaded player names

-- Clickable links that go directly to the necessary Fangraphs pages to make your projection process as efficient as possible
+- Clickable links that go directly to the necessary player pages at Fangraphs, Baseball-Reference, ProSportsTransactions, Brooks Baseball, and Roster Resource to make your projection process as efficient as possible

 - A detailed instruction manual to walk you through the process and how to use the Excel file